grzegorz914/homebridge-meraki-control/README.md

 * More comming soon...

 ## Configuration
-* Run this plugin as a child bridge (Highly Recommended).
+* Run this plugin as a [Child Bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges) (Highly Recommended).
 * Install and use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) to configure this plugin (Highly Recommended).
 * The sample configuration can be edited and used manually as an alternative.
 * See the `sample-config.json` file example or copy the example below into your config.json file, making the apporpriate changes before saving it.